 - Pour over the Vodka, completely submerging the greengages.
 Leave at least an inch or two above the top layer of plums.
 The plums will release their juice and you don't want it to overflow!

 - Close the lid on the jar and place the jar in a cool, dry, dark place.

 - Give the Jar a shake once in a while to help the sugar assimalate with the alcohol.

 - After 4 months, you can have a taste.
 At this point you can remove the greengages or leave them.
-If I decide to make a cake or have a use for the greengages, then remove them.
-If not, I leave them in for when I am ready to use them.

 - After two more months it is ready to be consumed.
 Umeshu mellows with age, so I prefer to leave it for longer.
 Its best to start drinking it after a year.